What is ROIC?

 A company can evaluate its growth by looking at its return on invested capital ratio.
 Any firm earning excess returns on investments totaling more than the cost of acquiring the capital is a value creator and, therefore, usually trades at a premium.
 Excess returns may be reinvested, thus securing future growth for the company.
 An investment whose returns are equal to or less than the cost of capital is a value destroyer.

-Generally speaking, a company is considered to be a value creator if its ROIC is at least two percent more than the cost of capital; a value destroyer is typically defined as any company whose ROIC is less than two percent greater than its cost of capital.
+Generally speaking, a company is considered to be a value creator if its ROIC is at least two percent more than the cost of capital; a value destroyer is typically defined as any company whose ROIC is two percent less than its cost of capital.
 There are some companies that run at zero returns, whose return percentage on the value of capital lies within the set estimation error, which in this case is 2%.

 Calculating the ROIC for a Company